aleslab/eegSourceTemplateMatching/README.md

 # EEG Source Template Matching
-Determine the contribution of functional brain sources to the EEG scalp signal by fitting EEG templates (which represent the scalp activity of 18 visual areas) to the EEG data.
+Determine the normalised contribution (from -1 to 1) of functional brain sources to the EEG scalp  signal by fitting EEG templates (which represent the scalp activity of 18 visual areas) to the EEG data.

 1. Find the EEG templates that correspond to your EEG montage.
 The templates and your data should share the same electrodes and reference.